dreamcatcher-tech/network/Inbox/2024-02-19 1439 updates to dispatches.md

 It is a separate responsibility for locking as for queueing as for tracking piercings.

 Triggering IPC is the next test - dispatch something in which makes some other calls out, to long running branches, and starts new branches, then returns.

+Link the timeouts in the db to the staleness of the dispatch So dispatch needs a timestamp, which must be within x of now.

+The isolate interface is a portable invocation interface, and so we should be able to provide it to the queue directly, and have it simply wrap functions.

+Wrap compartment at the end of the queue, not the front

+So if the